Today, I'm going to show you how to pull your own utility data on Silicon Valley Clean Energy's Data Hive platform.

 The first step is collecting a list of all the accounts you want to authorize.

 Then determine who at your company is listed as the official contact on the accounts.
 Only that person is going to be able to get through the verification process without assistance.
-If you don't know your account numbers, who the official contact is, or the phone number or email associated in your utility accounts, please contact Aimee Bailey at SVCE.
+If you don't know your account numbers, who the official contact is, or the phone number or email associated in your utility accounts, please contact Rebecca Fang at SVCE.

 Once you have this information, you're ready to use the dashboard to access your data.
 We'll assume you are the official contact on the accounts for the rest of the tutorial.

 When you click "Securely share your utility data" and then "Continue to SVCE", we'll need to look up your account.
 We're going to use the list of account numbers you collected before to locate each account.

 In order to make sure that you are the actual account holder, and thus, authorized to share your data, we use one time passcode authentication.
 You will get a code sent to you in the method you choose:

 You then type the code in and click submit.